Investment Payback Periods in Antalya: Comparison of All Districts (2025–2026)

 |---|---|

-Kemer stands out with its natural beauty and stock of luxury housing.
-High sale prices extend the payback period.
-On the other hand, foreign-currency-based appreciation is strong.
-Investment returns should be calculated based on appreciation and foreign-currency gains, not rent.
+Kemer stands out with its natural beauty and luxury housing stock.
+High sales prices prolong the amortization period.
+In contrast, foreign currency-based appreciation is strong.
+Return on investment should be calculated based on appreciation and foreign currency gains rather than rent.

 📍 Kaş (and Kalkan)